| Part One: Eastern Civilization CHAPTER H1 LUCIFER'S REBELLION |

 naked.
 And you think that apron makes you no longer naked.
 Yet you still

-you can possibly please Me is by humbly accepting and doing every word I give
+please Me is by humbly accepting and doing every word

 Thank